imagej/imagej.github.io/pages/Writing_plugins.md

 | <a href="Git"><img src="/images/pages/Git-icon.png" width="64px"/></a> | <a href="Maven"><img src="/images/pages/Maven-icon.png" width="64px"/></a> |
 | [Git](Git "wikilink")                                    | [Maven](Maven "wikilink")                                    |

-Additionally, at a minimum, you should clone the {% include github org='imagej' repo='tutorials' label='imagej/tutorials repository' %}.
+Additionally, at a minimum, you should clone the {% include github org='imagej ' repo='tutorials ' label='imagej/tutorials repository ' %}.
 This will give you a local copy of the tutorials discussed in this guide, as well as templates for use in your own development.

 For the complete "developer experience", you can go through the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).
 At the least, once you've [created your own repository](https://help.github.com/articles/create-a-repo/) and cloned a local copy, you will have a home ready for when your [very own plugin](#Starting_your_own_plugin "wikilink") arrives\!